Beshario/beshario.github.io/_experience/2025-08-01-GearTeethInspection.md

 #### System Design

-Designed a robust, PLC-integrated vision inspection system that detects missing or incorrect gear teeth, fits cycle-time constraints, and survives real factory conditions.
+Designed a PLC-integrated vision inspection system to detect missing or incorrect gear teeth within cycle-time constraints and real factory conditions.

-Camera, lens, lighting, and trigger strategy tuned specifically for Cell geometry.
-PLC-synchronized capture was critical — timing mattered a lot here.
+Camera, lens, lighting, and trigger strategy were tuned specifically for the cell geometry.
+PLC-synchronized capture timing was critical to reliable inspection.

 Robot placing part before inspection: